pescap/EasyHPC/docs/source/horovod.rst

     4. Now you can install packages with either the command pip or conda.

-Remember that any packages/libraries installed on a specific conda environment are retained there, environments do not share installed packages.
+- Remember that any packages/libraries installed on a specific conda environment are retained there, environments do not share installed packages.
+- If you want to know more about Anaconda, you can go to their official documentation `website <https://docs.conda.io/projects/conda/en/latest/index.html>`_.

 Horovod
 -------